nushell/nushell.github.io/lang-guide/lang-guide.md

 ##### Literals

-to form a Duration literal you need to combine a numeric value witha a unit of time.
+to form a Duration literal you need to combine a numeric value with a a unit of time.
 The  numeric literal part must be a signed integer or floating point number literal.
 The unit part must be one of a specific set of strings listed below.